How to Avoid a Nursing Home Taking Your Home

 But there’s a catch: Medicaid’s “look-back period.”
 To prevent Medicaid fraud, the government will scan five years of past transactions to be sure the Medicaid applicant is not cheating the system, meaning you’ll need to begin transferring any asset at least five years before you apply for Medicaid coverage.5 This will not only help your Medicaid eligibility but also ensure your home is not listed as an asset that can be claimed.

 It might seem obvious, but one of the best ways to prevent sacrificing your home to cover nursing home costs is by skipping the nursing home altogether.
 By choosing to age in place instead and relying on in-home care from a professional or a loved one, you can dramatically reduce costs while remaining in a familiar environment and a cherished community –– rather than surrounded by strangers in a new place.
-And through Truehold’s sale-leaseback, you can use your home equity to pay for everyday expenses, aging-in-place home modifications, and the professional care you need, all while remaining where you’re the most you.
-If you find yourself asking, “What is a residential sale-leaseback” be sure to research this property transaction properly.
+And through Truehold’s sell and stay transaction, you can use your home equity to pay for everyday expenses, aging-in-place home modifications, and the professional care you need, all while remaining where you’re the most you.

-While our sale-leaseback does mean selling your home to Truehold in exchange for home equity, you stay in your home for the long term rather than losing your home to a government collections agency.
-You’ll pay market rent while we handle the – and when you decide to move on, it’ll be on your terms.
+While our sell and stay transaction does mean selling your home in exchange for your home equity, you stay in your home as a renter, rather than losing your home to a government collections agency.
+You’ll pay rent while we handle essential repairs, property tax, and property insurance.

 The threat of losing your home to a nursing home might not be imminent, but it’s still worth planning ahead to be sure that your future way of living is protected.
-Learn more about Truehold’s sale-leaseback and discover why more seniors are turning to us to make their “golden years” their best years.
+Learn more about Truehold’s sell and stay transaction and discover why more seniors are turning to us to make their “golden years” their best years.

 Sources: